 2. The engine is stopped as described below:

-De-energise the fuel shut-off solenoid valve by switching off the power to the solenoid valve (the control system depends on the configuration of the control panel).
+- Engine 8061i06 - with mechanical governor, de-energise the fuel shut-off solenoid valve by switching off the power to the solenoid valve (the control system depends on the configuration of the control panel).